 Proposal by Ilan Kelman.

 Under several sea-level rise scenarios, many island communities might be inundated or severely disrupted, although a catastrophic outcome is not inevitable.
 In circumstances where an island or island community might no longer be inhabitable, evacuation of the entire population and permanent abandonment would be an option.
-Precedents exist for such discussion from volcanic disasters on islands; for example, Niua Fo’ou (Tonga) in 1946, Tristan da Cunha in the 1960s, Vestmannaeyjar (Iceland) in 1973, and Montserrat in the 1990s (see also the document by Henry Gaudru, March 2005, Potential Impacts Of Eruptions On Volcanic Islands, 106 kb in Rich Text Format).
+Precedents exist for such discussion from volcanic disasters on islands; for example, Niua Fo’ou (Tonga) in 1946, Tristan da Cunha in the 1960s, Vestmannaeyjar (Iceland) in 1973, and Montserrat in the 1990s (see also the document by Henry Gaudru, March 2005, Potential Impacts Of Eruptions On Volcanic Islands, 123 kb in PDF).
 These

 situations were unsuccessful from a long-term evacuation perspective--which might have been a positive long-term result.
 For sea-level rise and other potential impacts from global environmental change, the only long-term option available might end up being successful evacuation.